Pragmatism: Legacy and contemporary relevance

 In the 20th century, the movements of logical positivism and ordinary language philosophy have similarities with pragmatism.
 Like pragmatism, logical positivism provides a verification criterion of meaning that is supposed to rid us of nonsense metaphysics; however, logical positivism doesn't stress action as pragmatism does.
 The pragmatists rarely used their maxim of meaning to rule out all metaphysics as nonsense.
 Usually, pragmatism was put forth to correct metaphysical doctrines or to construct empirically verifiable ones rather than to provide a wholesale rejection.

+According to Gilbert Ryle, James' pragmatism was "one minor source of the Principle of Verifiability".

 Ordinary language philosophy is closer to pragmatism than other philosophy of language because of its nominalist character (although Peirce's pragmatism is not nominalist) and because it takes the broader functioning of language in an environment as its focus instead of investigating abstract relations between language and world.

 Pragmatism has ties to process philosophy.
 Much of the classical pragmatists' work developed in dialogue with process philosophers such as Henri Bergson and Alfred North Whitehead, who aren't usually considered pragmatists because they differ so much on other points.
 Nonetheless, philosopher Donovan Irven argues there's a strong connection between Henri Bergson, pragmatist William James, and the existentialist Jean-Paul Sartre regarding their theories of truth.

 Behaviorism and functionalism in psychology and sociology also have ties to pragmatism, which is not surprising considering that James and Dewey were both scholars of psychology and that Mead became a sociologist.

 Pragmatism emphasizes the connection between thought and action.
 Applied fields like public administration, political science, leadership studies, international relations, conflict resolution, and research methodology have incorporated the tenets of pragmatism in their field.
 Often this connection is made using Dewey and Addams's expansive notion of democracy.

 Effects on social sciences

-In the early 20th century, Symbolic interactionism, a major perspective within sociological social psychology, was derived from pragmatism, especially the work of George Herbert Mead and Charles Cooley, as well as that of Peirce and William James.
+In the early 20th century, Symbolic interactionism, a major perspective within sociological social psychology, was derived from pragmatism, especially the work of George Herbert Mead and Charles Cooley as well as the work of Peirce and William James.

 Increasing attention is being given to pragmatist epistemology in other branches of the social sciences, which have struggled with divisive debates over the status of social scientific knowledge.

-Enthusiasts suggest that pragmatism offers an approach that is both pluralist and practical.
+Proponents suggest that pragmatism offers an approach that is both pluralist and practical.